 Mobil Gas Station at Hwy N and Hwy 19

-and more frequently to meet a retired adult who is available.
+- and more frequently to meet a retired adult who is available for companionship.

 Please send me your veterinary reference along with your address of residence, prior to visit.

 There are just a few simple things to remember when you are invited into any home that is a multi-cat environment.
 We strive to keep a happy balance within our home.
 Balanced multicat environments do not just happen, they are created by much love, time, patience, effort, and respect.